Spoilers For ‘The Young And The Restless’: Victoria’s Distraction Reveals A New Mystery

 Heinle said, “She feels that she is at her breaking point, and makes the smart decision to leave Genoa City so she can get her life back on track!”

 Meanwhile, Nikki (Melody Thomas Scott) is worried sick about her daughter.
 She doesn’t buy for one second the business trip story that Victoria tries to sell her.
-Billy is thrilled, either, when he spots selfies of his children’s mother with a band in Vegas.
+Billy isn’t thrilled either when he spots selfies of his children’s mother with a band in Vegas.

 Of course, Vegas isn’t exactly a place to be alone.
 It might be easy to be anonymous there, but with so many people, Victoria ends up running into a musician named Brandon (Mitch Eakins) who mistakes her room for somebody else’s.
 Reluctantly, Victoria warms up to him, and Brandon provides her with the opportunity to let loose a bit and truly enjoy herself after the year she’s had.